marchyman/GeoTag/GeoTag-testing.md

   Quit GeoTag

 * Launch GeoTag.
-  Drag in a large number (> 1000) images.
+  Drag in a large number (> 1000) images. [photos/year/2024]
   Note the time it takes to load images
+  - about 8-9 seconds for the table to start being populated,
-   (20 seconds for 1200 images on my intel iMac) Select an image.
+  - about 16-17 seconds for the load to complete Select an image.
 Note the time it takes before the image thumbnail is displayed
-   (5 seconds on my intel iMac)
-  These long delays are a bug that are partly in my code and partly in SwiftUI.
+  - Very quick for jpeg
+  - slightly longer for DNGs, but still fairly quick Quit GeoTag

-*
+* Launch GeoTag
+  Drag in TestData
+  Dismiss track log sheet
+  Select an image and verify the thumbnail loads
+  Use View -> Alternate layout
+  - Verify the thumbnail moved below the table of images
+  - Verify the right pane contains only the map and map search bar Quit GeoTag

+Remove test configuration with defaults delete org.snafu.GeoTag